| |

 By this time Vestax

-the SS-3 but wanted something I could play acoustic.
+the NYSS-3 but also wanted something I could play acoustic.

 I prefer short scale

-necks and this one has the same short neck as on the 3.
+necks and this one has the same short neck as the NYSS-3b

 It is a really good spec for me - unimpaired

-acoustic tone and volume but lighter and much more
+acoustic tone, a strong voice but lighter and much more

 comfortable against the body.
 Quite a